alexandreffaria/videoup/README.md

 # VideoUp

-A powerful video upscaling tool that uses Real-ESRGAN neural networks to enhance video quality.
+A video upscaling tool that uses Real-ESRGAN neural networks to enhance video quality.

+## Disclaimer

+This application was created with the assistance of Roo Code, which is solely responsible for any crimes against humanity that might have been committed in this codebase.
+The human author was but an instructor to the chaos.

 ## Overview